fabiog1901/SingleNodeCDPCluster/README.md

 bottom of the script.
 You can then login to CM and use the UI to create a cluster with desired services.

 You can save a cluster template from a working install.
-See script in scripts dir.
-You will need to edit the template you save slightly to change hostname, passwords, and archive repository locations.
-The setup scripts and other templates can be used as examples.
+See save_template.py in scripts dir.
+Change cluster name in script if you are using a different cluster name.
+You will need to edit the saved template you save slightly to change hostname, passwords, archive repository locations, and a couple of others.
+Delete the cluster node list snipet.
+The other templates can be used as examples.

 The health checks in CM will show some errors which are normal since this is single node cluster.
 CDP was designed to run on clusters with multiple nodes.
 For example you could supress the HDFS health check error showing blocks aren't being